“Have a heart soft enough to give love and mercy, but wise enough to know boundaries.” (Kayil Crow)

 If any of you lacks wisdom, you should ask God, who gives GENEROUSLY and FREELY to all without finding fault, and it will be given to you.
 (James 1:5)

-You see, it never ends.
-I’m okay with that.
+I don’t think it ever ends.
 I am growing and being stretched and learning to love in a healthy, hope-filled, very complicated kind of way.
-Here’s to our children and here’s to our parenting.
+I kind of like it.